TicketsBot/docs/src/dashboard/settings/settings.md

 ![Welcome message](../../img/welcome_message.webp)

-> **Note:** the message has a maximum limit of 1024 characters due to Discord limitations.
+> **Note:** the message has a maximum limit of 4096 characters due to Discord limitations.

-- You may make use of placeholders in your welcome message.
+- Placeholders can be used in the welcome message.
 View a list of placeholders [here](./placeholders.md).

-- You may also use discord message formatting to include links to channels, emojis, roles, or usernames in your welcome message. **First**, you will need to have discord developer mode turned on - in your personal discord account settings > advanced > discord developer mode. **Second**, you can right click any channel name, username, message, etc and choose `Copy ID`. **Third**, use the `structure` section of [discord's messge formatting chart](https://discord.com/developers/docs/reference#message-formatting) to include it in your welcome message.
+- Discord message formatting can also be used to include links to channels, emojis, roles, or usernames in the welcome message.
+  - **First**, discord developer mode must be turned on - in your personal discord account settings > advanced > discord developer mode.
+  - **Second**, right click any channel name, username, message, etc and choose `Copy ID`.
+  - **Third**, use the `structure` section of [discord's messge formatting chart](https://discord.com/developers/docs/reference#message-formatting) to include it in the welcome message.

 The title of the embed will either be based off of the subject provided by the user when using `/open [Subject]`, or the title will show "No subject given" if one wasn't input.